ExternalReality/invoices/README.md

 * The invoice server
 * The invoice analysis server

+*(a third service, the 'rating server' was being developed on branch 'rating_service' and if needed will be finished.)*

 The invoice server stores the invoices
 The invoice analysis server validates the invoices